Martin Scorsese's unrealized projects: Tokyo Underworld TV series

+In March 2000, it was reported that Scorsese and Nicholas Pileggi would reunite for a feature film adaptation of Robert Whiting's Pantheon post-war set book Tokyo Underworld. which was optioned by DreamWorks Pictures.
+At this time, Scorsese was eyeing the project as a potential next directing vehicle.
+Jason Cahill was selected to co-write the script with Pileggi, who was to also executive produce alongside Scorsese.
+According to Paul Schrader, around 2009, he and Scorsese later developed Tokyo Underworld as crime series for HBO.

 Gucci: A House Divided

-In 2000, Scorsese was on board to direct Gucci: A House Divided, described as a "sprawling epic tracking four generations of the Italian fashion dynasty" based on the 1987 book of the same title by Gerald McKnight.
+In August 2000, Scorsese was on board to direct Gucci: A House Divided, described as a "sprawling epic tracking four generations of the Italian fashion dynasty" based on the 1987 book of the same title by Gerald McKnight.
 The project was being developed by Michael Ovitz' Artists Production Group.

-Into The Setting Sun
+Into the Setting Sun

-In September 2000, Variety reported that Scorsese agreed to direct Into the Setting Sun, a film depicting the construction of the transcontinental railroad.
+In September 2000, Variety reported that Scorsese agreed to direct Into the Setting Sun, a film depicting the construction of the first Transcontinental Railroad, to be produced by Steven Spielberg through DreamWorks in a co-financing deal with Warner Bros.
+William Wittliff was assigned to write the script.

 Alexander

 In 2001, Leonardo DiCaprio was attached to a biopic of Alexander the Great, with Scorsese to direct a screenplay by Christopher McQuarrie and Peter Buchman.
 DiCaprio later joined Baz Luhrmann's rival production based on Alexander, though this version never came to fruition either.
 Ultimately, Oliver Stone's Alexander, starring Colin Farrell, was released in 2004.

 Nostromo

 In April 2002, it was reported that Scorsese was in negotiations with the David Lean Foundation to take on the late director's final film, an unfinished adaptation of Joseph Conrad's novel Nostromo.
 As of the announcement, Marlon Brando and Sean Penn were said to be interested in the project, which had a provisional budget of £30 million.